Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Experimental results

-\\The y-axis of Fig.~\ref{fig:all} is normalised to the known generated noise spectral density (NSD) of 110 kHz/nm at the target wavelength of 1587 nm~\cite{mann2}.
-This NSD was measured at 72 W circulating pump power and an internal conversion efficiency of 72\%.
+Fig.~\ref{fig:all} shows the measurements with the wide-range InGaAs spectrometer from 1140 nm to 1650 nm with a resolution of about 1.82 nm.
+Below 1140 nm the LPF blocks the remaining pump light.
+Above 1650 nm the InGaAs line array is no longer sensitive.
+The four possible combinations of pump and detection polarisation are shown, with each aligned to either the $z-$ or $y-axis$ of the crystal.
+The blue line shows the measured spectrum for the polarisation configuration corresponding to the type 0 phase-matching condition (both pump and detected mode polarised along the $z$-axis of the crystal).
+This configuration is also the design configuration of the converter process.
+Due to the relative strength of the $d_{33}$ tensor element, this is the configuration where one would anticipate the largest noise floor in the region where parasitic SPDC is the dominant noise source. \\The y-axis of Fig.~\ref{fig:all} is normalised to the known generated noise spectral density (NSD) of 76 kHz/nm at the target wavelength of 1587 nm at 50 W circulating pump power~\cite{mann2}.
 The crystal temperature was stabilized near $31.5\mbox{ }^{\circ}C$ with a long-term temperature stability of below 1 mK.
-All four spectra were corrected for the wavelength-dependent transmission of the optical coating of the monolithic cavity, which was specified by the manufacturer. \\In the range from 1140 nm to 1330 nm strong Lorenzian-shaped peaks that we attribute to spontaneous Raman scattering (see Section~\ref{chap:raman}) are visible.
+All four spectra were corrected for the wavelength-dependent transmission of the optical coating of the monolithic cavity, which was specified by the manufacturer (Laseroptik GmbH). \\In the range from 1140 nm to 1330 nm strong Lorenzian-shaped peaks that we attribute to spontaneous Raman scattering (see Section~\ref{chap:raman}) are visible.
 Beyond 1330 nm, the general trend of decreasing NSD is no longer evident, and an effective pedestal arises that we identify as parasitic SPDC (see Section~\ref{chap:parametric}).
 The apparent drop-off beyond 1650 nm is due to the insensitivity of the InGaAs sensor.
 The succession of narrow-band peaks in the blue graph are due to higher-order counter-propagating SPDC.
 High resolution measurements of these unique features are presented in Section~\ref{chap:parametric}.
-The theoretical background on higher-order counter-propagating SPDC is outlined in Section \ref{chap:counterpropagation}, which was mainly inspired by Fejer et al. \cite{fejer}. \\The single peak evident near 1580 nm in the purple curve ($y_{pump},y_{detector}$) is attributed to a non-critically phase-matched type II process (1064 $\rightarrow$ 1571 nm + 3293 nm), which is heavily suppressed by the periodic poling of the crystal.
+The theoretical background on higher-order counter-propagating SPDC is outlined in Section \ref{chap:counterpropagation}, which was mainly inspired by Fejer et al. \cite{fejer} and Phillips et al. \cite{phillips}.

+The single peak evident near 1580 nm in the purple curve ($y_{pump},y_{detector}$) is attributed to a non-critically phase-matched type II process (1064 $\rightarrow$ 1571 nm + 3293 nm), which is heavily suppressed by the periodic poling of the crystal.